flemouel/appinstall/README.md

 Something important: I have been deliberately focusing on getting me 80% started.

 These scripts install most of my tools of choice.
-I go with the manual route for the remainder of the tools (Adobe Creative Cloud, Traktor, etc).
+I go with the manual route for the remainder of the tools (TweetDeck, etc).
 I also manually transfer documents, many of which are on Dropbox.

 These scripts do not install all possible dependencies, and there is no complex support for say, loading private data like GnuPG keys, etc.